alpafyonluoglu/alpafyonluoglu/README.md

 - 👀 I’m interested in Android app development, web frontend & backend development, and especially machine learning, deep learning, and their use cases.
-- 🌱 I’m currently learning backend development with NodeJS.
+- 🌱 I’m currently learning backend development with PHP.
 - 💞️ I’m looking to collaborate on any fun project!
 - 📫 You can reach me via email or social media addresses given in my profile info.
 - 🌍 Here are links to some of my public projects that are not currently open source: